TheJumpCloud/jcapi-go/v1/docs/SearchApi.md

 # **SearchOrganizationsPost**
-> Systemslist SearchOrganizationsPost(ctx, contentType, accept, optional)
+> Organizationslist SearchOrganizationsPost(ctx, contentType, accept, optional)
 Search Organizations

 This endpoint will return Organization data based on your search parameters.
 This endpoint WILL NOT allow you to add a new Organization.
 You can use the supported parameters and pass those in the body of request.
 The parameters must be passed as Content-Type application/json.   #### Sample Request ``` curl -X POST https://console.jumpcloud.com/api/search/organizations \\   -H 'Accept: application/json' \\   -H 'Content-Type: application/json' \\   -H 'x-api-key: {API_KEY}' \\   -d '{   \"search\":{     \"fields\" : [\"settings.name\"],     \"searchTerm\": \"Second\"     },   \"fields\": [\"_id\", \"displayName\", \"logoUrl\"],   \"limit\" : 0,   \"skip\" : 0 }' ```